-If you believe you are suffering from hearing loss, help is available in Palm Desert and Palm Springs at Hearing Aid HealthCare.
+If you believe you are suffering from hearing loss, help is available in Palm Desert at Hearing Aid HealthCare.
 If any of the following statements apply to you, it’s important to get your hearing checked by one of our hearing instrument specialists to see if hearing aids would help you.

 - When meeting someone for the first time, you are unable to hear them clearly.

 - You listen to the television or radio at a volume level which is uncomfortably loud for others in the room.

 - You frequently ask people you are speaking with to repeat themselves because it sounds as if they are mumbling or their speech is muffled.